 The village was created purely for the cruise ships and is there for those who don’t want to venture outside the gates.
 When it comes to what to buy in Costa Maya, here you can find the usual souvenir shops, jewellery stores, liquor stores and a drugstore as well as entertainment, food and drink, and you don’t need to leave the secure area.
 It’s far from an authentic Mexican experience but is convenient if you want to get off the ship for just a few hours.
 It will be very busy depending on how many ships are in port and prices in the shops will be higher than if you venture outside.

 2. Mahahual Beach, Costa Maya

 Walk towards the salt-water pool with the swim up bar in the centre of the village and look for the exit sign that leads towards the shuttles.
 Purchase a shuttle ticket for the “Fisherman’s Village” at the stand for $3US/person (one way).

 The drive is not very scenic.
 Once at the village you have a choice of 5 stops.
-The first stop is the busiest section of Mahahual and stop 4 is the least busy.
+The first stop is the busiest section of Mahahual, and the fourth stop is the least active.

-Years ago, this was truly a quiet, lazy fishing village with very few buildings and very few people.
+Years ago, this was indeed a quiet, lazy fishing village with very few buildings and very few people.
 Now, the beach is filled with vendors offering massages, food and beverages, jewellery and crafts.

 My how things have changed over the years but what hasn’t changed is the shallow, turquoise water and the ever-present cooling breeze that allows you to lounge all day long without getting overheated by the sun.